 Blood Sugar Regulation: Blood glucose levels are brought down by insulin and raised by glucagon.

-Osmoregulation: The balance between water and electrolytes is maintained by the kidneys.
+Osmoregulation: The kidneys maintain the balance between water and electrolytes.

 The nervous system controls and coordinates body functions by fast transmission of electrical impulses or impulses through its components, called neurons, to rapidly respond to a stimulus.